pyrotek45/Novacore/README.md

 # Using Novacore

 Novacore is a programming language that utilizes a functional programming paradigm.
 Its syntax is based on a series of functions that can be used to manipulate data in various ways.
 Novacore functions are defined using square brackets that indicate the function's arguments, followed by a colon and the function body enclosed in curly braces.
 For example, to define a function that squares a number, you could write: ``` square = [x]:{x*x}```.
-The language can create higher order functions for common tasks such as mapping, filtering, and folding lists, as well as math functions like sum, product, and power.
+Novacore can create higher order functions for common tasks such as mapping, filtering, and folding lists, as well as math functions like sum, product, and power using a simple syntax.
 Novacore also includes control flow functions like when, if, and for, which can be used to conditionally execute code and iterate over lists.
 Overall, Novacore offers a concise and powerful syntax for functional programming that is easy to learn and use.

 Here are a few examples to get you started.